tencentyun/intlcloud-documents/yehe_doc/通信服务/即时通信 IM/SDK 文档/更新日志（终端）_intl_en.md

 - Added support for modification of nicknames, personal signature, date of birth, gender, and location on the user profile page for TUIKit.
 - Improve the group pinning feature for TUIKit.

-**Android platform**
+**Android**
 - Added `querySelfProfile` and `queryUserProfile` to the `TIMFriendshipManager` class (reading local data).
 - Added the `addTime` field when getting a friend's profile.
 - Added support for the x86 and x86_64 architecture.
 - Fixed the issue where `getLoginUser` returned a login user exception.
 - Fixed the issue where online reported user profiles failed to be obtained.
 - Fixed the issue where some local fields became invalid after the app restarted.
-- Fixed occasional errors when calling read report after messages were deleted.
+- Fixed occasional errors when calling read reports after messages were deleted.
 - Fixed the online reported IM group issue.
 - Fixed the issue with conversation unread counts.
 - Fixed the issue with online messages.